MartijnOud/DistanceMatrix/readme.md

 # DistanceMatrix PHP API Wrapper

 Very simple API Wrapper for Google's DistanceMatrix API.
 Enter two addresses and the class returns the distance between them in meter.
+Alternatively use Google Static Map API to generate a map with a line plotted between two adresses.

 ## Basic usage